Evolutionary Retrofitting: Online Mode Experiments

 \subsubsection{Results: fairness improvement on various categories}

-Preliminary runs show that it is frequently hard to reach some categories with the original version of the algorithm (\Cref{algevolgan}) when the initial population is not diverse enough (as far as we can tell from very long runs).
-Hence our first experiment will check that several such categories can be reached with an optimized ``random'' seed.
+Preliminary runs show that it is frequently hard to reach, as far as we can tell from very long runs, some categories with the original version of the algorithm (\Cref{algevolgan}) when the initial population is not diverse enough.
+Hence our first experiment will check that several such categories can be reached with our optimized ``random'' seed obtained by~\cref{fairalg}.
 On average, the algorithm achieves the desired outcomes within $3.0 \pm 0.2$ screen iterations over the four categories.
-This limitation was primarily due to the initial set of faces on the presented screen belonging to the same category, thereby creating a high hurdle for diverging from that specific cluster.
+We conclude that this limitation was primarily due to the initial set of faces on the presented screen belonging to the same category, thereby creating a high hurdle for diverging from that specific cluster.